-Meetings of the Overview and Scrutiny Committees shall be held in accordance with the approved timetables of meetings.
+Meetings of the committees and groups shall be held in accordance with the approved timetables of meetings.

 In addition, extraordinary meetings may be called from time to time as and when appropriate.
-Such extraordinary meetings shall be convened by the Strategic Director Resources following consultation with the Chairperson of the relevant Overview and Scrutiny Committee concerned and the Chief Executive.
+Such extraordinary meetings shall be convened by the Strategic Director of Resources following consultation with the Chairman of the relevant committee concerned.

-Where any five members of an Overview and Scrutiny Committee make a request for the committee to be convened this shall be communicated to the Strategic Director Resources who will convene such a meeting subject to a discussion with the Members and the Chairperson of the relevant Overview and Scrutiny Committee as to the reasons and the agenda items.
+Where any five members of a committee make a request for the committee to be convened this shall be communicated to the Strategic Director of Resources who will convene such a meeting subject to a discussion with the Members and the Chairman as to the reasons and the agenda items.